50 Worst Habits for Your Heart

 - Thickening and narrowing of your blood vessels.

-The Remedy Rx: The only way to prevent smoking from increasing your risk for cardiovascular disease is to quit completely.
+The Rx: The only way to prevent smoking from increasing your risk for cardiovascular disease is to quit completely.
 Quitting smoking isn't easy, so you may need to ask for professional help.
 However, according to the Cleveland Clinic, "Quitting smoking reduces the risk of repeat heart attacks and death from heart disease by 50% or more."

 You Breathe Secondhand Smoke